C5m7b4/algorithms-01/README.md

 There are three types of traversal, inOrderTraversal, preOrderTraversal, and postOrderTraversal.
 In this branch we are only going to implement and test the inOrderTraversal

 ## branch 44

 Now we are going to see how preOrderTraversal outputs the trees inside of our tree

+## branch 45

+Now we are going to see how postOrderTraversal outputs the trees inside of our tree